-What Is the Difference Between Co-occurring and Dual Diagnosis?
+What Is the Difference Between Co-occurring Disorders and Dual Diagnosis?

 An addiction can touch almost every part of a person’s life.
 Relationships, finances, careers, and more can all fall by the wayside when an addiction is in full swing.
 Sometimes, the addiction can grow so powerful that it sparks other physical and mental health conditions.

 For example, the National Institute on Drug Abuse reports that people addicted to drugs are about twice as likely to deal with mood and anxiety disorders, when compared to the general population.
 These are two very different diagnoses, but they can apply to the same person.

 Naming is important to medical professionals that deal with these issues, as the terms they use can help to both define the disorder and describe how it might be dealt with in the future.
 There are two terms that can be used when two or more conditions appear in the same person at the same time: dual diagnosis and co-occurring disorders.